ekil1100/ekil1100/README.md

 - 🔭 I'm currently working on `ipfs` `agile` `design system`
 - 🌱 I'm currently learning `rust` `go` `cloud computing` `be a father`
-- 👯 I'm looking to collaborate on `anything interested me`
+- 👯 I'm looking to collaborate on `anything interesting`
 - 📫 How to reach me: me@likemail.io
 <!-- - 💬 Ask me about ...
 - 🤔 I'm looking for help with `nothing right now`